xr-exhibition-projects/ar-face-smoking/BUILD.md

 - **PyInstaller module errors**:
   - If PyInstaller fails due to missing modules, add them to the `hiddenimports` list in `installer/visomaster.spec`.
-  - Make sure you're using the correct conda environment (`conda activate visomaster`).
+  - Make sure you're using the correct conda environment (use `VISO_CONDA_ENV` environment variable if your environment has a different name).

 - **Custom PyInstaller**:
   - Use `python scripts/build_dist.py --pyinstaller <path-to-pyinstaller>` to point to a custom PyInstaller executable if the default is unavailable.